Need Braces? FREE Orthodontic Consultation

 Metal braces are still the most common type of braces for orthodontic patients.
 Modern metal braces are much more comfortable than ones worn in the past, as they’re flatter and smaller.
-Dr. Warcup and Dr. Amanda may recommend braces if you suffer from crooked teeth, crowded teeth, jaw problems or a misaligned bite.
+Dr. Warcup may recommend braces if you suffer from crooked teeth, crowded teeth, jaw problems or a misaligned bite.

 SmartClip is a self-ligating appliance system for braces that removes the necessity for opening and closing the braces to place archwires.
 The SmartClip system is designed to reduce patient discomfort, as adjustments to the braces are faster and cleaner.